Garlic and Fatty Liver: One Common Belief About It Doesn’t Match the Science

 I grew up hearing two conflicting ideas: garlic is fantastic for overall health, but it can also damage your liver.
 It’s not uncommon to hear others make the same contradictory declarations.

-So when I was diagnosed with fatty liver disease (NAFLD) in 2014, those mixed messages turned into real anxiety.
-My first instinct was to remove garlic from my diet entirely.
+When I was diagnosed with fatty liver disease (formerly NAFLD, now MASLD), those mixed messages turned into real anxiety.
+So my first instinct was to remove garlic from my diet entirely.

 But since then, I reversed my fatty liver and learned a lot of new things along the way – including interesting things about garlic.
 I met people online (on the Fatty Liver Support Group) who were still eating garlic daily – without any apparent setbacks.
-This led me on a path of digging up research and personal experiences that changed my perspective forever.

-One of these studies, conducted recently in Mexico, noted that alliin, a fresh sulfoxide that’s a natural component in fresh garlic, reduced inflammation markers and improved metabolic parameters without affecting others.
+One of these studies, conducted in Mexico, noted that alliin, a fresh sulfoxide that’s a natural component in fresh garlic, reduced inflammation markers and improved metabolic parameters without affecting others.

 While the study has been conducted on mice only, it tells that garlic (through its alliin) has the potential to reduce inflammation – including that of the liver.